 A crafty American doubles specialist who used sharp net play and clever strategy to climb into the world's top 30 and claim multiple ATP titles.

-In the singles-dominated world of professional tennis, Scott Lipsky carved out a highly successful niche as a doubles artisan.
-The Stanford University alum, where he was part of an NCAA championship team, turned pro with a clear understanding of his game: a potent serve, quick hands at the net, and a strategic mind built for partnership.
-Over a 15-year career, he became a fixture on the ATP Tour doubles circuit, known for his reliability and tactical intelligence.
-Lipsky partnered with a variety of players, finding his greatest success with fellow American David Martin and others, to claim five ATP doubles titles.
-His consistency earned him a career-high ranking of World No. 26, and he made deep runs at all four Grand Slams, proving that mastery of the doubles craft is a pursuit all its own.
+Scott Lipsky reached a career-high doubles ranking of World No. 26 and won five ATP doubles titles over a 15-year career.
+The Stanford University alum, part of an NCAA championship team, turned pro with a potent serve, quick hands at the net, and a strategic mind built for partnership.
+He partnered with fellow American David Martin and others, making deep runs at all four Grand Slams.
+In a singles-dominated sport, Lipsky carved out a successful niche as a doubles artisan, proving mastery of the craft is a pursuit all its own.

 1981–1996